 East Coast USA Diwali, New York Diwali events 2024, Diwali 2024 New Jersey, Edison Diwali celebrations

-Hindu temples in New York are among the best places for NYC Diwali events 2024.
-BAPS Swaminarayan Mandir at Melville, Long Island will celebrate Diwali and Chopda Puja on 31 October.
+Hindu temples in New York are among the best places for NYC Diwali events 2025.
+BAPS Swaminarayan Mandir, Long Island will celebrate Diwali and Chopda Puja on 20 October.
 Diwali is a most traditional celebration here, while Chopda Puja is an age-old cultural ceremony wherein Gujarati and Marwari business people close their old account books and open new ones in paper or electric form, and seek blessings of Goddess Lakshmi for a new year as per the Hindu Calendar.

 Diwali at NY Ganesh Temple, Flushing

-Sri Maha Vallabha Ganapati Devasthanam is one of the few best places for traditional Diwali celebrations in New York City.
-Home to the first temple canteen in America, the Ganapati Devasthanam organizes Maha Lakshmi Puja through the observance of rituals, such as abhishekam, homam, japam, and deepam pooja.
-To be celebrated on October 31, Diwali will be followed by Govardhan Annakut Festival on November 1 at Flushing Ganesh Temple in New York.
+Sri Maha Vallabha Ganapati Devasthanam is one of the best places for traditional Diwali celebrations in New York City.
+Home to the first temple canteen in America, the Ganapati Devasthanam organizes Maha Lakshmi Puja through the observance of rituals such as abhishekam, homam, japam, and deepam pooja.
+To be held from October 18 to 20, Diwali will be followed by the Govardhan Annakut Festival on October 21 and 22 at the Flushing Ganesh Temple in New York.

 Learning the art of Indian cooking, among various joyous activities, from Chef Nupur Arora, the founder of Queens Curry Kitchen, is another attraction of Flushing Townhall Diwali, Queens.
-Block printing, rangoli making, henna art, and Hindi calligraphy are the other workshops that you can choose to take part in.
+Block printing with Dr. Alka Mukerji, rangoli making with Dr. Anju G. Modak, henna art, and Hindi calligraphy are the other workshops that you can choose to take part in.
 It is one of the few ticketed Diwali events in the Big Apple; hence, advance booking is recommended.

-Diwali celebration at Asia Society in New York doubles up as a family day full of fun, joy and entertainment.
-Asia Society’s auditorium will throb with dance dramas and musical performances.
-In one of the major programs, kids will present Tathaastu, a musical act inspired by Ramleela.
-Asia Society is also organizing an interactive introduction to Indian classical music with focus on traditional instruments.
+Asia Society’s Diwali celebration in New York doubles up as a family day full of fun, joy and entertainment.
+Asia Society’s auditorium will throb with dance dramas, storytelling, and musical performances.
+Among the major programs, families can enjoy interactive segments introducing Indian traditions along with a special meet-and-greet session with Lord Ganesh.
+The Visitor Center will host a live rangoli workshop by artist Anushya Mamtora.

-Asia Society’s Diwali event in New York is a great opportunity for Indian children to get introduced to the art of making clay diyas, traditional mithai, and handicrafts.
-A storytelling session is also among the programs.
-The eighth floor of the venue will host live bhangra and Bollywood dance.
-The event is being organized in collaboration with the Culture Tree that promotes South Asian culture in the east coast.
+New York Asia Society’s Diwali event is a great opportunity for Indian children to get introduced to the art of rangoli, Hindi calligraphy, and other crafts.
+A live cooking experience and henna design sessions are also among the attractions.
+The eighth floor of the venue will continue to host cultural workshops and lively dance activities.
+The event is being organized in collaboration with the Culture Tree that promotes South Asian culture on the east coast.

 • Venue: 725 Park Avenue, NY 10021